adobe/aio-lib-ims/README.md

 # Quickstart

-Before using the AIO Lib Core IMS Library you need to create an integration on Adobe I/O Console from where you can the grab the integration details to setup a first configuration context.
+Before using the AIO IMS Library you need to create an integration on Adobe I/O Console from where you can the grab the integration details to setup a first configuration context.
 Let's use an OAuth2 integration as an example:

 ```js
 const { context, getToken, getTokenData } = require('@adobe/aio-lib-ims');